crumbhole/argocd-vault-replacer/README.md

 You must put ..`/data/`.. into the path.
 If your path or key contains `~`, `<`, `>` or `|` you must URL escape it.
 If your path or key has one or more leading or trailing spaces or tabs you must URL escape them you weirdo.

 Specially, it will also find `<vault:>` paths which have been base64 encoded already.
 This is more limited in scope.
-This allows you to put the magic `<vault:>` paths into values.yaml in helm, which will then base64 encode these before this tool sees them.
+This allows you to put the magic `<vault:>` paths into values.yaml in Helm, which will then base64 encode these before this tool sees them.
 In that case we decode them, and substitute.
 You must *not* put |base64 to modify those secrets (well, I mean you can, but don't expect it to work as you'd like). `<vault:>` paths which are discovered base64 encoded will automatically be base64 encoded as they are replaced.
 In order to discover these secrets you *must* have whitespace after the `<vault:>` path (this will normally happen in secrets).
 Basically you shouldn't put something like `<vault:/path~key>-extrastuff` into your values.yaml.
-You can single or double quote these secrets, as that often happens in helm charts.
+You can single or double quote these secrets, as that often happens in Helm charts.

 ## Modifiers

 You can modify the resulting output with the following modifiers:

 * base64: Will base64 encode the secret.
 Use for data: sections in kubernetes secrets.

+## Rotating secrets in Vault
+Currently, because Argo CD cannot monitor Vault for changes, when you change a secret in Vault, Argo CD will not automatically update your Kubernetes resources with the new value.
+You will have to either push a change to git, use the Hard Refresh option in Argo CD, or force Argo CD to heal by deleting the Kubernetes resource in question.